Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: introduction

 There exist various kinds of uncertainties in real networks.
 For example, sensors are usually powered by chemical or solar cells, and the unpredictability of cell power leads to random node/link failures, which can be modeled by a sequence of random communication graphs.
-Besides, node sensing failures or measurement losses (\cite{NASSERE}) can be modeled by a sequence of random observation matrices (regression matrices).
-There are lots of literature on distributed online estimation problems with random graphs.
-Ugrinovskii \cite{Ugrinovskii} studied distributed estimation with Markovian switching graphs.
-Kar \& Moura \cite{GossipKAR} and Sahu $et~al$ \cite{CIRFE} considered distributed estimation with i.i.d. graph sequences, where Kar \& Moura \cite{GossipKAR} showed that the algorithm achieves weak consensus under a weak distributed detectability condition and Sahu $et~al$ \cite{CIRFE} proved that the algorithm converges almost surely if the mean graph is balanced and strongly connected.
-Sim\~{o}es \& Xavier \cite{zhongshi} proposed a distributed estimation algorithm with i.i.d. undirected graphs and proved that the convergence rate of mean square estimation error is asymptotically equal to that of the centralized algorithm.
-Distributed cooperative online estimation based on diffusion strategies was addressed in \cite{Lopes}-\cite{Abdolee} with spatially-temporally independent observation matrices, i.e. the sequence of observation matrices of each node is an independent random process and those of different nodes are mutually independent.
-Piggott \& Solo \cite{Piggott}-\cite{Piggott1} studied distributed estimation with temporally correlated observation matrices and a fixed communication graph.
-Ishihara \& Alghunaim \cite{Ishihara} studied distributed estimation with spatially independent observation matrices.
-Kar $et~al$~\cite{Soummya1} and Kar \& Moura \cite{SKar} proposed consensus+innovation distributed estimation algorithms with random graphs and observation matrices, where the sequences of communication graphs and observation matrices are both i.i.d. and the mathematical expectation of observation matrices needs to be known.
+Besides, node sensing failures or measurement losses (\cite{NASSERE}) can be modeled by a sequence of random observation matrices.
+There are lots of literature on decentralized online estimation problems with random graphs.
+Ugrinovskii \cite{Ugrinovskii} studied decentralized estimation with Markovian switching graphs.
+Kar \& Moura \cite{GossipKAR} and Sahu $et~al$ \cite{CIRFE} considered decentralized estimation with i.i.d. graph sequences, where Kar \& Moura \cite{GossipKAR} showed that the algorithm achieves weak consensus under a weak distributed detectability condition and Sahu $et~al$ \cite{CIRFE} proved that the algorithm converges almost surely if the mean graph is balanced and strongly connected.
+Sim\~{o}es \& Xavier \cite{zhongshi} proposed a decentralized estimation algorithm with i.i.d. undirected graphs and proved that the convergence rate of mean square estimation error is asymptotically equal to that of the centralized algorithm.
+Decentralized cooperative online estimation based on diffusion strategies was addressed in \cite{Lopes}-\cite{Abdolee} with spatio-temporally independent observation matrices, i.e. the sequence of observation matrices of each node is an independent random process and those of different nodes are mutually independent.
+Piggott \& Solo \cite{Piggott}-\cite{Piggott1} studied decentralized estimation with temporally correlated observation matrices and a fixed communication graph.
+Ishihara \& Alghunaim \cite{Ishihara} studied decentralized estimation with spatially independent observation matrices.
+Kar $et~al$~\cite{Soummya1} and Kar \& Moura \cite{SKar} proposed consensus+innovations decentralized estimation algorithms with random graphs and observation matrices, where the sequences of communication graphs and observation matrices are both i.i.d.
 They proved that the algorithm converges almost surely if the mean graph is balanced and strongly connected.
-Zhang \& Zhang \cite{Qiang} considered distributed estimation with finite Markovian switching graphs and i.i.d. observation matrices, and proved that the algorithm converges in mean square and almost surely if all graphs are balanced and jointly contain a spanning tree.
-Zhang $et~al$ \cite{JunfengZhang} proposed a robust distributed estimation algorithm with the communication graphs and observation matrices being mutually independent with each other and both uncorrelated sequences.
-In summary, most existing literature on distributed cooperative estimation algorithms required balanced mean graphs and special statistical properties of communication graphs and observation matrices, such as i.i.d. or Markovian switching graph sequences, spatially or temporally independent observation matrices with the fixed mathematical expectation, which are also independent of communication graphs.
+Zhang \& Zhang \cite{Qiang} considered decentralized estimation with finite Markovian switching graphs and i.i.d. observation matrices, and proved that the algorithm converges in mean square and almost surely if all graphs are balanced and jointly contain a spanning tree.
+Zhang $et~al$ \cite{JunfengZhang} proposed a robust decentralized estimation algorithm with the communication graphs and observation matrices being mutually independent with each other and both uncorrelated sequences.
+In summary, most existing literature on decentralized cooperative estimation algorithms required balanced mean graphs and special statistical properties of communication graphs and observation matrices, such as i.i.d. or Markovian switching graph sequences, spatially or temporally independent observation matrices with the fixed mathematical expectation, which are also independent of communication graphs.